 Main Street in Fishkill is something of a restaurant row.
 When it comes time to grab a meal, diners only need to stroll down the road for a rainbow of culinary destinations.
 Beginning with Domo Sushi and The Tomato Café at the start of the Route 9 intersection and meandering down to favorites like Sapore Restaurant, The Dutchess Biercafe, Piano Piano Wine Bar, Stephano’s Ristorante, and Sotano further along the way, there are a wealth of eateries to try.

-Coming this autumn, yet another exciting restaurant joins the delectable lineup on Main Street.
+Yet another exciting restaurant joins the delectable lineup on Main Street.
 Opening its doors at 992 Main Street, Il Figlio Enoteca is a new concept from a Hudson Valley mainstay.
 It’s owned by Scott Rosenberg, who many locals may recognize as the former co-owner of Il Barilotto Enoteca, the Italian eatery which closed for good at the start of the COVID-19 crisis.

 “After 19 years of Il Barilotto being opened, I decided to do something on my own,” Rosenberg explains.
 Fittingly, he chose the name Il Figlio, which means “the son” in Italian, to pay homage to his culinary roots and his latest chapter in the Hudson Valley.
 “It’s a rebirth of what I was doing down the street.
 The son is growing up.”